 I love making stock because it’s so much cheaper than buying it.
 Depending on what I have in my freezer sometimes it’s practically free!

 Every time I cut up veggies for dinner I save the tops and extras of the ones I make stock from and throw them in the freezer.
 For example, when I am cutting up celery, I save the leafy tops and the bottoms that I cut off.
 Same goes for mushroom stems.
 Wash them well and put them in a freezer bag.
 If you are a meat eater, save the bones from chicken, turkey, and ham and put those in the freezer.
 Some veggies need to be blanched before freezing (carrots for example), so make sure before tossing them in the freezer.

-When I go to make my stock, I have everything thawed out and my fresh ingredients laid out and then I can assess how much stock I can make with what I have.
+When I go to make my stock, I have everything thawed and my fresh ingredients laid out and then I can assess how much stock I can make with what I have.
 I tend to save as much up as possible so I can do big batches all at once and have stock for the next two months.
 Get out your big stock pot and start simmering!
 It only needs to be stirred occasionally so you can do other things while it’s cooking.

 The basic formula for vegetable stock makes about 4 cups.
 I triple or quadruple this recipe so I am making a lot at once.
 I have a huge stock pot for this purpose, but you can make as much or as little as you like.
 Freeze this in 2 cup portions.
-Most recipes call for 2 cups.
+Many recipes call for 2 cups.